-It has been clearly established that this new access bridge is being provided to serve as the access from North Malden Road to an existing agricultural farm parcel.
 Pursuant to the current Agricultural Drainage Infrastructure Program (A.D.I.P.)
-Policies that are in place, it is anticipated that these lands designated as Farm Property Tax Class will not be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project as the severance was made earlier this year that caused the need for the new access bridge, and not prior to August 2004 as per the Policies.
+Policies that are in place, it is anticipated that the abutting lands and upstream lands designated as Farm Property Tax Class will be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project for future maintenance works.